Jamie956/Jamie956.github.io/post/java.md

   }
   ```

 - Abstract methods act as placeholders for methods that are implemented in the subclasses.
 When you extend an abstract class, you have two choices.
-You can leave some or all of the abstract methods undefned; then you must tag the subclass as abstract as well.
+You can leave some or all of the abstract methods undefined; then you must tag the subclass as abstract as well.
 Or you can defne all methods, and the subclass is no longer abstract.

 - Abstract classes cannot be instantiated.
 That is, if a class is declared as abstract, no objects of that class can be created.